-A. be added to other days within the workweek; or
+- A. be added to other days within the workweek; or - B. be taken as Personal Leave in order to maintain the established schedule.

-- B. be taken as Personal Leave in order to maintain the established schedule. - 8.
-Employees may be assigned to a workweek of five (5) eight (8) hour days when travel assignment, staff training sessions or other reasons require such scheduling.
+8. Employees may be assigned to a workweek of five (5) eight (8) hour days when travel assignment, staff training sessions or other reasons require such scheduling.

-The following terms and conditions describe the alternative work schedules agreed to under this agreement:
+The following terms and conditions describe the alternative work schedules agreed to under this agreement:-

-Alternative Workweek Schedule #1:
+Alternative Workweek Schedule #1

-Workdays will consist of eight (8) days of nine (9) hours each, plus one (1) day at eight (8) hours with the tenth day off, for a ten (10) day, eighty (80) hour "work period", with a one (1) hour or one half ( $\frac{1}{2}$ ) hour lunch break each working day.
+- A. Workdays will consist of eight (8) days of eight and one-halfnine (8.59) hours each, plus one (1) day at seven eight (78) hours with the tenth day off, for a ten (10) day, seventy-fiveeighty (7580) hour "work period", with a one (1) hour or one half (1⁄2) hour lunch break each working day. - B. If a holiday falls on the employee's scheduled day off, the day of observance will be rescheduled to another day within the pay cycle.
+The day of observance will be credited at seven and one-half (7.5) hours.
+The difference between the hours the employee is scheduled to work and seven and one-half (7.5) hours will, at the employee's request and business permitting: